4 Email Marketing Campaigns That Really Delivered

 1. Tim Ferriss Amasses 300K Email Addresses Before Sending a Single Email – Then Grows It 60K More

 Tim Ferriss, author of “The 4-Hour Workweek,” angel investor and highly praised business and lifestyle podcaster and blogger, never used email marketing before this year.
-Ferriss put up his book website and blog in 2006 and 2007, respectively.
+Ferriss put up his book website and blog and, respectively.
 Each had a standard email capture for visitors to enter their email address to get more from him.
 It wasn’t until August of this year that Ferriss checked to see how many email addresses had accumulated: 300,000.

 He set out to use email as a testing environment, and a way to reach fans where other channels were becoming crowded – like Facebook’s throttling of organic reach for brand pages.
 Ferriss sends emails once a week or so, and never takes email best practices on faith.